WizKey-spa/pontegg.io/README.md

 ## Test automation

 `pontegg.io` provides test automation testing all CRUD operations and sections.
+It test both success and failure scenarios.
+It tests all possible combinations of roles, states, payloads, uploads, etc.

+Roughly it test for:

+- success with sending correct payload
+- failure with sending incorrect payload
+- success with sending correct upload
+- failure with sending incorrect upload
+- success with allowed user group
+- failure with not allowed user groups
+- success with committing to allowed state
+- failure with committing to not allowed state

+Depending on the resource complexity of the resource and number of intervening actors there can be hundreds of test cases and so test may take a while to complete.

 For example:

 ```typescript
 import { HttpRequests, Payloads, Uploads, testResourceE2E } from './testHelpers';